root-project/web/install/build_from_source.md

 variables when ROOT is installed into default system paths (e.g. `/usr`, `/usr/local`).
 However, if `CMAKE_INSTALL_LIBDIR` is a directory that is not searched for by the linker, it is recommended to enable `-Drpath=ON` or to add `CMAKE_INSTALL_LIBDIR` to `/etc/ld.so.conf` in order to avoid having to set `LD_LIBRARY_PATH` to be able to run ROOT.
-Nevertheless, it may still be necessary to set `PYTHONPATH` with this method if PyROOT is not installed into one of the system paths searched for by Python (run `python -m site` to see this list of paths).
+Nevertheless, it may still be necessary to set `PYTHONPATH` with this method if ROOT's Python package is not installed into one of the system paths searched for by Python (run `python -m site` to see this list of paths).
 This can be done with `export PYTHONPATH=$(root-config --libdir)` if `root-config` is already in your `PATH`.

 ## All build options